lofirepo/lofire/design/lofire.md

 # Introduction

-LoFiRe is a decentralized, collaborative data repository with authentication, access control, and change validation.
+LoFiRe is a decentralized, local-first [@local-first], end-to-end encrypted data repository and application platform with public key authentication, access control, and change validation, based on Conflict-free Replicated Data Types (CRDTs) [@cmrdts], and a two-tier peer-to-peer network that offers end-to-end encrypted object storage and asynchronous publish-subscribe (pub/sub) notifications.

 It is built on local-first data storage, synchronization, and change notification protocols that aim to protect privacy by minimizing metadata exposed to intermediaries.
 It enables local-first, asynchronous collaboration and data storage within communities while respecting privacy and maintaining data ownership, and provides foundations for developing local-first decentralized applications and community overlay protocols.

-Community members use local-first software [@local-first] to collaborate around a partition-tolerant, permissioned, tamper-proof data repository that contains Directed Acyclic Graphs (DAG) of causally related transactions with operations on Conflict-free Replicated Data Types (CRDTs) [@cmrdts].
+Community members use local-first software to collaborate around a partition-tolerant, permissioned, tamper-proof data repository that contains branches of Directed Acyclic Graphs (DAG) of causally related transactions with operations on CRDTs.

-In other words, it is a permissioned, DAG-structured distributed ledger, or blockchain, with partially ordered CRDT transactions.
+In other words, a branch of the repository is a permissioned, DAG-structured distributed ledger, or blockchain, with partially ordered CRDT transactions.
 CRDTs require only a partial order on transactions, there's no need to determine a total order using a consensus protocol, which makes the protocol light-weight and low on resource use.